-Included in our other operating expenses are expenses related to the consolidated medical office buildings and two vacant hospital facilities (as discussed herein), which totaled \$4.7 million and \$4.4 million for the three-month periods ended March 31, 2020 and 2019, respectively.
+Included in our other operating expenses are expenses related to the consolidated medical office buildings and two vacant hospital facilities, which totaled \$4.8 million and \$4.7 million for the three-month periods ended March 31, 2021 and 2020, respectively.
 A large portion of the expenses associated with our consolidated medical office buildings is passed on directly to the tenants either directly as tenant reimbursements of common area maintenance expenses or included in base rental amounts.
 Tenant reimbursements for operating expenses are accrued as revenue in the same period the related expenses are incurred and are included as lease revenue in our condensed consolidated statements of income.
-Included in our operating expenses for the three months ended March 31, 2020, is \$196,000 of aggregate operating expenses related to the two above-mentioned vacant hospital facilities located in Corpus Christi, Texas, and Evansville, Indiana.
+Included in our operating expenses for the three months ended March 31, 2021 and 2020, is \$164,000 and \$196,000, respectively, of aggregate operating expenses related to two vacant hospital facilities located in Corpus Christi, Texas, and Evansville, Indiana.

 Funds from operations ("FFO") is a widely recognized measure of performance for Real Estate Investment Trusts ("REITs").
 We believe that FFO and FFO per diluted share, which are non-GAAP financial measures, are helpful to our investors as measures of our operating performance.
-We compute FFO, as reflected on the attached Supplemental Schedules, in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which may not be comparable to FFO reported by other REITs that do not compute FFO in accordance with the NAREIT definition, or that interpret the NAREIT definition differently than we interpret the definition.
+We compute FFO in accordance with standards established by the National Association of Real Estate Investment Trusts ("NAREIT"), which may not be comparable to FFO reported by other REITs that do not compute FFO in accordance with the NAREIT definition, or that interpret the NAREIT definition differently than we interpret the definition.
 FFO adjusts for the effects of gains, such as gains on transactions during the periods presented.
 To the extent a REIT recognizes a gain or loss with respect to the sale of incidental assets, such as the sale of land peripheral to operating properties, the REIT has the option to exclude or include such gains and losses in the calculation of FFO.
 We have opted to exclude gains and losses from sales of incidental assets in our calculation of FFO.
 FFO does not represent cash generated from operating activities in accordance with GAAP and should not be considered to be an alternative to net income determined in accordance with GAAP.
-In addition, FFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (iii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.
+In addition, FFO should not be used as: (i) an indication of our financial performance determined in accordance with GAAP; (iii) an alternative to cash flow from operating activities determined in accordance with GAAP; (iii) a measure of our liquidity, or; (iv) an indicator of funds available for our cash needs, including our ability to make cash distributions to shareholders.

-Below is a reconciliation of our reported net income to FFO for the three-month periods ended March 31, 2020 and 2019 (in thousands):
+Below is a reconciliation of our reported net income to FFO for the three-month periods ended March 31, 2021 and 2020 (in thousands):